UniversityMLCampJeju/2020/README.md

 ![Jeju photo](/images/Jeju-Island-South-Korea_png.jpg)

-If you have interests in machine learning/deep learning and Blockchain, you should want to have a chance to implement non-trivial and decent applications for those deeply.
+If you have interests in machine learning/deep learning and blockchain, you should want to have a chance to implement non-trivial and decent applications for those deeply.
 Here is a good news.
 We invite you to join the 10-day long University Machine Learning & Blockchain Camp in Jeju 2020, where you can do that and have a fun and unforgettable memory with your friends from other universities.
-For the period, we will design and train a deep learning model and Blockchain applications using TensorFlow, Pytorch and other frameworks from start-to-finish with your mentor.
+For the period, we will design and train a deep learning model and blockchain applications using TensorFlow, Pytorch and other frameworks from start-to-finish with your mentor.
 We might have access to some more mentors/experts to help you to implement your idea.
 We hope you get the benefit of this wonderful opportunity.
 **All of you guys selected as attendees(mentors and mentees) will be provided with rooms and meals during the camp at Jeju National University in Jeju, South Korea.
 Round-trip airfare to Jeju Island will be covered fully for the attendees.
-In addition to these benefits, participants will get valuable and practical experiences in the field of machine learning/deep learning & Blockchain.
+In addition to these benefits, participants will get valuable and practical experiences in the field of machine learning/deep learning & blockchain.
 We look forward to your application!**
 (Information regarding schedule, program, and benefits are subject to change)

 ### Camp Overview